Sfiso10/EEE3088F_MM_Project_Group-68/README.md

 ## Power Subsystem

-The power subsystem for the Micromouse project includes a LiPo battery (specify details here) for powering the robot.
+The power subsystem for the Micromouse project includes a LiPo battery (1S1P) for powering the robot.
 The power subsystem is responsible for providing stable power to all components of the Micromouse.

 ## Contributing